revbayes/revbayes.github.io/tutorials/sse/bisse-intro.md

 for other types of traits
 {% cite FitzJohn2010 Goldberg2011 Goldberg2012 MagnusonFord2012 FitzJohn2012 Beaulieu2016 Freyman2017 %}.

-We will outline the theory behind this method, and then you will fit it to data using Markov chain Monte Carlo (MCMC).
-RevBayes is a powerful tool for SSE analyses.
-After working through this tutorial you should be able to set up custom SSE models and use them to infer character-dependent diversification rates and ancestral states.
-We also provide examples of how to plot the results using the `Rev`Gadgets R package.

 {% section The theory behind state-dependent diversification models | BiSSE_Theory %}